-In Maryland, when a person is sentenced following a criminal conviction, the court often imposes a suspended sentence of anything up to and including the maximum penalty for the offense.
+In Connecticut, when a person is sentenced following a criminal conviction, the court often imposes a suspended sentence of anything up to and including the maximum penalty for the offense.
 Then the court places them on a period of probation of up to 3 years on the District Court and up to 5 years in the Circuit Court.

 The court then issues a Probation/Supervision Order imposing certain standard conditions and any number of special conditions with which the person must abide during the term of the probation.